Southern Baptists To Confront Sexual Abuse And Role Of Women In The Church

 "Troubled brothers, try to relax," she wrote.
 "I do not see a female takeover on the horizon.
 Have some herbal tea."

-SBC President Greear, a relatively young church leader at 46, has attempted to steer a moderate course on the issue of women's roles in the church, suggesting that women should be free to explain and exhort from the pulpit during the sermon' time, as long they do not take on the official teaching responsibility of the church.
+SBC President Greear, a relatively young church leader at 46, has attempted to steer a moderate course on the issue of women's roles in the church, suggesting that women should be free to explain and exhort from the pulpit during the sermon time, as long they do not take on the official teaching responsibility of the church.

 At this week's convention, however, Greear says he will try to keep the focus on his own priorities and avoid issues that could prove divisive.